 Whatever the case, they remain the defining film moments and iconic images which will endure for as long as motion pictures are remembered.
 The book will not only discuss the intrinsic essence of the 100 greatest scenes in motion picture history themselves, but also the mechanics and thought processes that created each of these scenes

-Mr. Puzzilla is currently writing a new book to be published by Canoe Tree Press in Spring 2022.
-The small town of La Plata, Maryland was the scene of the deadliest tornado in Maryland history when a F-4 tornado struck on November 9, 1926.
-The storm killed 17 people, 13 children, and 4 adults, and completely destroyed a local public school.
-Many more were injured.
-Besides leveling the school building, at least a dozen farmhouses and barns were totally destroyed and the damage was estimated at thousands of dollars.
-On April 28, 2002, the town was the scene of the strongest and most destructive tornado in Maryland history and the second most severe tornado ever to hit the eastern United States after the F-4 tornado which hit Worcester, Massachusetts on June 9, 1953.
+Mr. Puzzilla is currently writing a new book, to be published by Canoe Tree Press in the Spring of 2022.
+It will be entitled Hope Triumphs over Chaos: The La Plata Tornado of April 28, 2002.
+On that fateful day, the town of La Plata, Maryland was the scene of the strongest and most destructive tornado in Maryland history and the second-most severe tornado ever to hit the eastern United States after the F4 tornado that hit Worcester, Massachusetts on June 9, 1953.